jrochkind/ensure_valid_encoding/README.md

 **Note well:** A buncha [people on reddit](http://www.reddit.com/r/ruby/comments/sfceq) don't see why you'd ever want to do this.
 If you agree, then, well, don't do it.

 **Also:** I have [filed a feature request](https://bugs.ruby-lang.org/issues/6321) for ruby stdlib.
-The ruby core team also thinks nobody would ever want to do this. shrug.
+Developer from ruby core team also thinks it's an unusually odd thing to do. shrug.

 ## Developing/Contributing